E3SM-Project/scream/components/scream/docs/source-tree.md

 things are build, and a `tests/` subdirectory that houses relevant unit and verification tests.

-You'll also see some files in the `src/` directory itself:
+You'll also see some other files in the `src/` directory itself:

-+ `CMakeLists.txt`: The build definition file that points CMake at the various subdirectories in `src/`.
 + `scream_config.f.in`: A template for generating a Fortran include file with SCREAM configuration information.
 + `scream_config.h.in`: A template for generating a C++ header file with